holographicSol/pyportplexed/README.md

 to the n, that can be easily and simply placed directly into a variable made ready to use with just three lines of code in a Program that imports PyPortPlexed.

-Essentially PyPortPlexed spawns n daemonic I/O devices as software that process in parralel and communicate via ports.
+Essentially PyPortPlexed spawns n daemonic I/O devices that process in parralel and communicate via ports.
 Instructions in, Results out.

 Please also understand thoroughly the implications and infinite use cases of eval()